-- %d Print an int.
-Corresponding argument should be an int. - "Yu Print an unsigned int.
-Corresponding argument should be an integer data type. - %ld Print a long int. - %f Print a float. - %lf Print a double, or "long float." - %c Print a character according to the ASCII table.
+- %d Print an integer.
+Corresponding argument should be an integer data type. - %1d Print a long integer.
+Corresponding argument should be a long. - %f Print a float. - %lf Print a double, or "long float." - %c Print a character according to the ASCII table.
 Argument should be char. - %s Print a string.
-Argument should be a pointer to a char (first element of a string). - XX Print an unsigned int as a hex number.
+Argument should be a pointer to a char (first element of a string). - %x Print an integer as a hex number.